Chalk the Walk 2019

 RSVP for Chalk the Walk 2019 on Facebook

 Chalk the Walk will feature the work of over 500 artists of all ages and abilities!
 They will use 3/4 ton of chalk, with a downtown city street as their canvas.
 Last year’s 1st Place Winners, Craig Rogers and Jamie Rogers, will be invited to return to the event as the 2019 featured artists.
 Cash prizes will be awarded to chalk artists during a formal check presentation ceremony on Sunday afternoon, May 5.
 Outdoor food vendors and musicians will be on hand throughout both days of the event.

-This year’s large collaborative piece of chalk art is a 34’ by 44’ recreation of California artist Robert Rodriguez’s “Cinco de Mayo.”
-The image was originally designed by Rodriguez for the 1998 Cinco de Mayo stamp, which was issued jointly by the U.S. and Mexican Postal Service.
+Chalk the Walk’s 2019 large collaborative piece of chalk art is a 34’ x 46’ recreation of Ukrainian artist Veronika Demenko’s colorful piece titled “Woodstock.”
+Each year a large collaborative piece of chalk art is recreated.
 For a $10 donation to the festival, any interested festival participant will be given a set of chalk sticks and create a single 2’ by 2’ square of a portion of the image.
-When finished, a recreation of “Cinco de Mayo” will appear on Mount Vernon’s Main Street as a giant image.
 This centerpiece of Chalk the Walk will be colored with pastel chalk by dozens of artists of all ages and abilities.